Loading

 c) Your vehicle must pass tests

-If the agent deems that tests are necessary to validate compliance, you'll need to go to UTAC for a battery of tests.
-In this case, you should expect to pay around €2,000 per test.
-At the end, either UTAC determines that your vehicle is compliant, or it will give you a new appointment if the problem can be corrected, or it will not proceed and you will not be able to register the vehicle.
+If the agent considers that tests are necessary to validate compliance, you will have to go to UTAC to have a battery of tests carried out.
+In this case, the cost is around €2,000.
+At the end of the test, either UTAC determines that your vehicle is compliant, or it will give you a new appointment if the problem can be corrected, or it will not follow up and you will not be able to register the vehicle.
 If it's compliant, congratulations, you'll get your RTI!

 Important notes:

-Calculate the cost of your vehicle registration
+Calculate the cost of your vehicle registration document

 The government has set up a cost simulator available here : Click ici

-Transiting a vehicle purchased abroad
+Bringing a vehicle purchased abroad into transit

 1) Registration